Gary W. Keller: Writing and publishing

 Keller began writing during his early years at Keller Williams Realty.
 He established KellerINK for the publishing of instructional and inspirational business books with a specialty in real estate.
 His first book, The Millionaire Real Estate Agent, was co-authored with Dave Jenks and Jay Papasan and released in 2004.
 The book made the best-seller list on BusinessWeek.
 He co-authored a second book, The Millionaire Real Estate Investor, in 2005 along with Papasan and Jenks.
 This book became a New York Times best-seller.

 In 2013, Keller and co-author Papasan published their first non-real estate book, The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results.
 The book reached #1 on the Wall Street Journal business bestseller list.
 It was also a bestseller on The New York Times and USA Today bestseller lists.
 Hudson Booksellers named The ONE Thing one of the five best business interest books of 2013.
 The authors have been featured in publications including Forbes and Dave Ramsey’s EntreLeadership Review.
 In all, Keller has published four best-selling books on real estate and has sold more than a million copies worldwide.

 In addition to writing and real estate, Keller has been involved in other ventures including that of an investor.
 He has invested in companies such as the Austin-based Music & Entertainment Television.
 Keller is also a public speaker and was a panelist for the nonprofit Relationship & Information Series for Entrepreneurs in 2013 along with former Texas Longhorns quarterback Vince Young.

+Other ventures

+In 2013, Keller launched ALL ATX, a nonprofit with a goal to educate musicians on how to build successful careers in the Austin music industry.
+He purchased Saxon Pub in 2016 and One World Theatre in Austin in 2022.